icidasset/diffuse/src/Static/About/About.md

 The user interface should be self explanatory, but there are a few "hidden" features:

+- You can reorder items in the queue or a playlist with drag-and-drop.
+  Select the item you want to move by tapping on it, then tap and hold to move it around.
 - You can select multiple tracks using the SHIFT key and then add that selection to the queue or a playlist by right clicking on the selection (desktop only).
-- You can reorder playlist tracks with drag-and-drop.
 - Double tap on a EQ setting to reset it to its default value.

 ### Search